 An expensive way to improve listening skills

-FluentU is a language learning app that uses a variety of videos, audio samples, and flashcards to help users improve their foreign language skills.
+FluentU is a language learning app that uses a variety of videos, audio, and flashcards to help users improve their foreign language skills.
 Each piece of content includes a transcript and a translation to help learners follow along and learn new vocabulary.
-It’s a pretty expensive program though, and it doesn’t include any speaking practice.
+But it’s an expensive program and it doesn’t include any speaking practice.

 - Videos are entertaining and recent